websecurify/node-vortex/README.md

 # Introduction

-Vortex is a virtual machine management tool for [nodejs](http://nodejs.org/).
+Vortex is a virtual machine management tool.
 It is similar to [Vagrant](http://vagrantup.com/).
 The rationale for writing this tool is to enable better management of development and production infrastructure at the same time.
 We could not easily achieve this with Vagrant so the this tool was written to fill the gap.

 You can do the following things with Vortex:

 1. Develop your application in a replicable dev environment.
 2. Easily manage your application in the same configuration into a prod environment.

-Vortex removes any barriers from the time you start developing your application to the time it is already live and now you need to maintain it.
-The key principle behind the tool is to keep things simple and predictable.
+Vortex removes any barriers from the time you start developing your application to the time it is already live and you need to maintain it.

 # Tool Philosophy